 - How does the innovation generate trained incapacities?
 How does/might the innovation downplay or blind the community to particular perspectives, issues, concerns, or values?
 How does/might the innovation serve as a hindrance to developments within the community?

-- Briefly conclude by synthesizing these various points from your analysis and making an evaluation argument about the innovation.
+- Conclude by synthesizing these various points from your analysis and making an evaluation argument about the innovation.
 Do you ultimately see the innovation as good or bad, helpful or unhelpful, effective or ineffective for the community?
 Why?
 What might the community do to further take advantage of the innovation or to mitigate its effects?